US-GCC Security Cooperation Since the Summit

 President Obama convened leaders from the Gulf Cooperation Council (GCC) states in May 2015 to discuss reassurance and security cooperation in light of the P5+1 nuclear agreement with Iran.
 The United States and Gulf Arab monarchies agreed to improve future cooperation on ballistic missile defense, counter-proliferation, counterterrorist financing, cybersecurity, and a range of other issues.
 Six months after the summit, with the Iran deal secured and amidst the Middle East’s continuing crises, US-GCC security cooperation remains critically important.
 What have been the notable successes and challenges since Camp David?
 To what extent has progress been made in key areas?
 Has the region’s security situation benefitted from US-Gulf cooperation in light of the continuing fight against ISIS and other crises?

-The Atlantic Council hosted a public discussion on Tuesday, December 8 about the US-Gulf partnerships and security cooperation at this critical juncture for the Middle East.
+Please join the Atlantic Council on Tuesday, December 8 from 12:30 p.m. to 2:00 p.m. for a public discussion on US-Gulf partnerships and security cooperation at this critical juncture for the Middle East.

 Join the discussion on Twitter with #ACMidEast and @ACScowcroft.

 Click here to view this live webcast.